Dog fouling is unpleasant and a health hazard. Most dog owners are responsible and clean up after their dogs, but some don't.

 Bag it - Tie it - Bin it

-- Police Officers and relevant SB staff can issue Fixed Penalty Notices.
+- police officers can issue Fixed Penalty Notices

 Report dog fouling

 If you are reporting a dog fouling issue or offender, tell us: